-It is quickly becoming apparent that keeping on top of technology with regard to enterprise 911 systems is at least as important as keeping on top of technology in areas that directly relate to a company’s bottom line.
-Due to liability concerns, it is critical be up to speed on 911 systems in the event of an emergency situation.
+It’s quickly becoming apparent that keeping on top of technology with regard to enterprise 911 systems is at least as important as keeping on top of technology in areas that directly relate to a company’s bottom line.
+Due to liability concerns, it is critical to be up to speed on 911 systems in the event of an emergency situation.

 The Particulars of Enhanced 911 (E911)

 Automatic Location Identification (ALI) systems provide Public Safety Answering Point (PSAP) representatives with location information relative to 911 calls.
 Public safety databases contain all ALI records maintained by Local Exchange Carriers (LEC).
 ALI records contain information pertaining to the relevant phone number, specific location, locality, and customer.
 Private Switch Automatic Location Identifiers (PS-ALI) are duplicates of ALI databases provided to private organizations for use in location mapping; they also provide more specific location data for emergency responders.